• Skip to primary navigation

 How do you record bad debt?

-Debit the Bad Debt and Credit the Allowance for Uncollectible Accounts.
+To record bad debt, you would typically debit Bad Debt Expense and credit Allowance for Uncollectible Accounts.

 Is bad debt liability or asset?